electron/electron/docs/api/sandbox-option.md

 })
 ```

+In the above code the `BrowserWindow` that was created has node.js disabled and can communicate
+only via IPC.
+The use of this option stops electron from creating a node.js runtime in the renderer.
+Also,
+within this new window `window.open` follows the native behaviour (by default electron creates a `BrowserWindow`
+and returns a proxy to this via `window.open`).

-This alone won't enable the OS-enforced sandbox.
-To use it, the
+It is important to note that this option alone won't enable the OS-enforced sandbox.
+To enable this feature, the
 `--enable-sandbox` command-line argument must be passed to electron, which will
-force `sandbox: true` to all BrowserWindow instances.
+force `sandbox: true` for all `BrowserWindow` instances.

 ```js
 let win